 You may need to find hidden bank accounts for any number of reasons, including divorce.
-While your spouse is supposed to provide all bank account during the mandatory disclosure phase, that sometimes does not happen.
+While your spouse is supposed to provide all bank account information during the mandatory disclosure phase, that sometimes does not happen and you may need to find secret bank accounts.
 The banks cannot give you this information.
 You will need to find it on your own.
 There are places you can look to find bank account numbers or other references to bank accounts.

 Check tax returns for automatic deposits to a bank account.
 Match the routing number and the bank account number to the statements you have on hand.
 Make a notation as to which statement it is, if you have that particular statement.
 If not, make a notation of the bank account number and routing number.

 Check the computer used for online banking for references to bank accounts in the browser history and cookies.